gatepoet/LLM-Guide/README.md

 <details>
 <summary>Diagram 1: GPT4All-13b-snoozy Model Architecture</summary>

-"Please produce a thorough and precise flowchart or block diagram that accurately portrays the design of the GPT4All-13b-snoozy Model.
-The diagram must contain clearly labeled blocks that indicate the name and size of each component, including hidden size (5120), intermediate size (13824), attention heads (40), and hidden layers (40).
-Furthermore, it is crucial that the blocks are interconnected in a manner that precisely represents the flow of data throughout the model."
+Diagram generation instructions:
+"This diagram should depict the architecture of the LLaMA model.
+It should start with the input data, which is then processed by the Transformer layers.
+Each Transformer layer should be represented by a block, showing the self-attention mechanism and the feed-forward network.
+The output of the model should be the final block.
+Arrows should be used to show the flow of data through the model.
+The diagram should also highlight the scaling of the model, showing how it can be adjusted from 7B to 65B parameters."
 </details>

 ## Using TVM for Model Conversion and Quantization